List of Spider-Man enemies in other media: Television

-A number of Spider-Man villains have made appearances in Spider-Man television series or other Marvel Comics related shows mostly in animation.
+Several Spider-Man villains have made appearances in Spider-Man animated television series, other Marvel Comics related shows, the Marvel Cinematic Universe (MCU), and Sony's Spider-Man Universe.
+Vincent D'Onofrio portrays the Kingpin in Marvel Television's Netflix series Daredevil and the Disney+ series Hawkeye, Echo, and Daredevil: Born Again.
+Jon Bernthal portrays the Punisher in Marvel Television's Netflix series Daredevil and The Punisher as well as the Disney+ series Daredevil: Born Again.
 Also, in Wolverine and the X-Men, there was a character that closely resembles Shadrac.
 Here is a listing in alphabetical order.